manalsayed/Emerging-Threats/README.md

 **Introduction**
-As cyber threats continue to evolve, organizations must stay vigilant against the latest techniques used by cybercriminals and nation-state actors.
-The Emerging Cyber Threats 2023 repository aims to provide an overview of the significant threats that have emerged or grown in prevalence throughout the year.
-This information will help security teams and enterprises prepare for and respond to these risks.
+As cyber threats continue to evolve, organizations must stay vigilant against new and emerging attack techniques.
+The Emerging Cyber Threats 2023 repository compiles a list of the key cybersecurity risks and vulnerabilities that have grown in prominence this year.
+This information will help security teams and organizations prepare for and respond to emerging risks.

 **Emerging Threats**
-Here is an overview of the major emerging cyber threats identified in 2023:
+Here’s a summary of the significant emerging cyber threats identified in 2023:

-AI-Powered Attacks:
-The use of artificial intelligence (AI) in cyberattacks is on the rise, enabling faster, more targeted, and more sophisticated attacks, including automated phishing campaigns and AI-driven malware.

 Ransomware Evolution:
-Ransomware attacks have become more advanced in 2023, with double-extortion tactics where cybercriminals steal and threaten to release data in addition to encrypting it.
+Ransomware continues to evolve with more sophisticated techniques.
+Attackers now use double-extortion tactics, where data is not only encrypted but also stolen and threatened to be released unless a ransom is paid.
+Targeted attacks against healthcare and critical infrastructure sectors have also become more frequent.

 Supply Chain Attacks:
-Attackers are increasingly targeting third-party vendors, service providers, and software suppliers to gain access to larger organizations, often exploiting vulnerabilities in the software development lifecycle.
+Cybercriminals and nation-state actors are increasingly targeting supply chains to gain access to larger organizations.
+These attacks exploit vulnerabilities in third-party vendors, software providers, and service providers, often affecting businesses indirectly.

 Cloud Security Risks:
-Misconfigurations, weak access controls, and vulnerabilities in cloud infrastructure remain a significant concern, particularly with the increased adoption of cloud services in organizations.
+As organizations move more services to the cloud, the risk of misconfigurations and vulnerabilities in cloud environments has increased.
+Unsecured cloud storage (e.g., open Amazon S3 buckets), weak access controls, and inadequate cloud security configurations remain prime attack vectors.

 Credential Stuffing and Identity Theft:
-With an increased number of data breaches, attackers are exploiting stolen credentials through credential stuffing and other identity theft techniques to access sensitive information.
+With the rise in data breaches, attackers are exploiting stolen credentials to conduct credential stuffing attacks.
+By using previously stolen username and password combinations, attackers attempt to break into user accounts across multiple platforms, often targeting systems with weak or reused passwords.

 IoT Vulnerabilities:
-The growing number of connected IoT devices presents new security risks, with many devices lacking sufficient security protections, making them easy targets for botnets and other attacks.
+The number of IoT devices continues to grow, and many of these devices lack adequate security controls.
+This makes them vulnerable to exploitation.
+Cybercriminals have been using IoT devices to launch botnet attacks and as entry points into networks.

-Deepfake Technology:
-The use of deepfake technology for social engineering, fraud, and misinformation campaigns has become a growing concern, especially in cases where attackers impersonate key individuals.

-Zero-Day Exploits:
-Attackers continue to exploit unknown vulnerabilities (zero-days) in popular software and hardware, often targeting them before a patch can be released.

-Cyberattacks on Critical Infrastructure:
-Cyberattacks on critical infrastructure sectors like healthcare, energy, and government continue to rise, with actors aiming to disrupt services or cause widespread damage.

-Nation-State Cyberattacks:
-Geopolitical tensions have led to an increase in cyberattacks sponsored by nation-states, focused on espionage, stealing sensitive data, or sabotaging critical systems.

 **Key Mitigation Strategies**

-Documents containing the key mitigation steps
+It contains the document to mitigatet hese risks